 Course reserves are the books, CD, scores, videos, and other materials that faculty members require for students' course work.
 Physical materials, such as books and DVDs, generally check out for 3 hours, while electronic reserves are available 24/7.

-To find reserves for your course in the online catalog, select "Reserves by professor" or "Reserves by course" from the dropdown menu on the library's home page.
+To find reserves for your course in the online catalog, select "Reserves by professor" or "Reserves by course" from the dropdown menu on the library's course reserves page.
 Write down the call number of the item(s) you want, and request them at the Music Library circulation desk.

 Request New Library Materials